TomRuneSa/TheLionKing_Sim/OVERVIEW.md

 		- The insects does nothing but being eaten.
 The insect just walks around with no meaning and doesn't try to 		avoid anything.

 - Bird
-		- The bird looks for the male lion, so that he can follow it for protection from the hyenas.
-But once the bird gets hungry, it strays away from the lion and looks for food.
-The bird can only be eaten by the hyena, which is why it fears the hyena.
+		- The bird looks for the male lionBut once the bird gets hungry, it strays away from the lion and looks for 		food.

 - Hyena
 		- The hyena is the most dangerous animal after the lions.
 It can eat anything.
 But it doesn't eat insect, 		because it doesn't like them, and it doesn't eat the lion cub, in fear of the male lion.
-If the hyena isn't 		hungry, it will look for other hyenas, because they have to stick together to survive longer.
-If there are 		more than 3 hyenas in close circuit the nutrition will decrease slower.
+If the hyena isn't 		hungry, it will look for other hyenas, because hyenas are stronger in a pack.
+If a hyena is starving, it'll get 		desperate enough to go after a lion, if the pack has 3 or more members.

 - Bananatree
 		- The bananatree will grow a certain amount each step, and when it's big enough, it will give a banana.